kavck/kavck/README.md

 # Hey, I'm Kyle! :wave:

-### I'm a full-time UX Designer working in Austin, TX.
+### Welcome!
+I'm a full-time UX Designer working in Austin, TX.

 ##### NOW
 - ✨ Working on the OpenSearch Project